dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 ### Part 5 - Add a Relationship

 To perform this step we will refer to **Contact tracing program**

-In the capture app ,Relationships is only supporting Event to Tracked entity relationships.

 1. While you are in an event,Click Add Relationship
 2. Selct the relationship you want to create.